-With its milder temperatures and heavier dews, fall is the perfect time for planting certain types of grasses.
+With milder temperatures and improved moisture, fall is the perfect time for planting many types of grasses.
 Follow these fall grass planting tips to establish a lush, healthy lawn.

-First, Should You Be Planting Grass in the Fall or in the Spring?
+Should You Be Plant Grass in the Fall or in the Spring?

 The answer depends on the type of grass seed you’re planting.
 Early fall is the best time to plant cool-season grasses, such as Fescue, Rye and Bluegrass.
 These grasses grow best when the temperature is between 60-80 degrees Fahrenheit, and benefit from the shorter days and cooler nights.
 There is also less competition from crabgrass and foxtails.

-Warm-season grasses, on the other hand, should be planted in late spring/early summer, after the last frost date.
+Warm-season grasses, on the other hand, are best planted in late spring/early summer, after the last frost date.
 These include Bermuda, St. Augustine and Zoysia.